ceramic-sf/quick-boi-source/bolq.md

 - Crucial test.
 An experiment that, if the results were "just so", would [falsify a theory](#testability-allows-falsification-of-theories).
 It allows you to choose between two competing theories.
 This is a crucial component of science.
 This is a cornerstone of falsification.
 - Non-crucial test.
 An experiment that if the results were "just so", would merely make the theory problematic.
 However, with no better theory, it is still tentatively held as the best theory until a better one is invented.
 It is useful for directing research programs.

-*A curcial test allows a choice between two theories.
+*A crucial test allows a choice between two theories.
 A non-crucial test does not.*

 ### Good explanations